If you want to make Gamification actionable, Check out my Complete Gamification Framework called Octalysis and Video Lecturer Series.

 While the application of Gamification has been around for decades, the actual term has only come about for a few years.
 Nevertheless, there are many companies that are built around this theme.
-A few of the biggest startups on Gamification include BunchBall, Badgeville, and BigDoor, while organizations like Gamification.Co host large conferences such as the GSummit.
-Finally, there are a group of individuals who, like me, are passionate about Gamification, such as Ray Wang and Andrzej Marczewski.
+A few of the biggest startups on Gamification include BunchBall, Badgeville, and BigDoor, while organizations like Gamification.Co host large conferences such as the GSummit that just talks about what is gamification and how to do it.
+Finally, there are a group of individuals who, like me, Ray Wang, and Andrzej Marczeski, are passionate about what is gamification and its true essence.

 In short, Gamification is still relatively niche, but is growing rapidly, much like the term Social Media in the old days.

 Due to a recent setback in my life (I can write a separate post about that if there is interest), I started examining what I’m doing with my life, why I work, and what am I passionate about.

 I realized, out of all the things that I have some expertise in, I had the most passion and experience in Gamification.

 Why?
 Because growing up, I used to be a heavy gamer.
 I used to spend a huge amount of my time mastering a game, leveling up, conquering difficult quests, and find allies.

 But then in 2003, I quit because I realized none of it was helpful for my real life.
 It was simply unproductive.

 I started a company that helped students play games to develop their professional skills as well as enable companies to recruit better talent through gaming I also personally coached hundreds of professionals and students to turn their life into a game where they are their own Role-Playing characters and their goal is to get experience, level up, find allies, become the strongest player on their server and solve a large problem in this world.

 To that effect, I started my Gamification career before the term Gamification became established.
 As a pioneer in the craft, I am completely passionate in helping companies and individuals make their tasks fun and exciting.